-- to any one Participant (and companies wholly owned by that Participant) shall not exceed 5% of the total number of issued and outstanding Common Shares on the date of the grant on a non-diluted basis; - (b) to Insiders (as defined in the Restricted Share Plan) (as a group) shall not exceed 10% of the total number of issued and outstanding Common Shares, calculated on the date of the grant on a non-diluted basis; - (c) to any one Eligible Contractor (as defined in the Restricted Share Plan) shall not exceed 2% in the aggregate of the total number of issued and outstanding Common Shares, calculated on the date of the grant on a non-diluted basis; and - (d) to all Eligible Employees or Eligible Contractors (as defined in the Restricted Share Plan) conducting Investor Relations Activities (as defined in the TSXV policies) shall not exceed 2% in the aggregate of the total number of issued and outstanding Common Shares, calculated on the date of the grant on a non-diluted basis (kindly note that the TSXV has advised the Corporation that it does not permit the award of Restricted Share Rights to persons conducting Investor Relations Activities and, accordingly, the Board has approved a housekeeping amendment to the Restricted Share Plan to remove this particular provision from the plan, as discussed in this Circular under the section "Particulars of Matters to be Acted Upon - Approval of Amendments to Restricted Share Plan").
+- to any one Participant (and companies wholly owned by that Participant) shall not exceed 5% of the total number of issued and outstanding Common Shares on the date of the grant on a non-diluted basis: - (b) to Insiders (as defined in the Restricted Share Plan) (as a group) shall not exceed 10% of the total number of issued and outstanding Common Shares, calculated on the date of the grant on a non-diluted basis;

+- (c) to any one Eligible Contractor (as defined in the Restricted Share Plan) shall not exceed 2% in the aggregate of the total number of issued and outstanding Common Shares, calculated on the date of the grant on a non-diluted basis; and - (d) to all Eligible Employees or Eligible Contractors (as defined in the Restricted Share Plan) conducting Investor Relations Activities (as defined in the TSXV policies) shall not exceed 2% in the aggregate of the total number of issued and outstanding Common Shares, calculated on the date of the grant on a non-diluted basis (kindly note that the TSXV has advised the Corporation that it does not permit the award of Restricted Share Rights to persons conducting Investor Relations Activities and, accordingly, the Board has approved a housekeeping amendment to the Restricted Share Plan to remove this particular provision from the plan, as discussed in this Circular under the section "Particulars of Matters to be Acted Upon Approval of Amendments to Restricted Share Plan").

 Each RSR entitles the holder to receive one fully paid Common Share without payment of additional consideration on the later of: (i) the end of a restricted period of time wherein a RSR cannot be exercised as determined by the Committee ("Restricted Period"); and (ii) a date determined by an eligible Participant that is after the Restricted Period and before a Participant's retirement date or termination date (a "Deferred Payment Date").
-A Participant's entitlement to receive the Common Shares may not, however, be deferred by a Participant to a date which is later than December 31st of the third calendar year following the date of grant of the RSRs to the Participant, or such later date as may be expressly permitted by the Corporation and applicable income tax laws.